Mary Douglas: Biography

 In 1989 she was elected a Fellow of the British Academy.
 She became a Commander of the Order of the British Empire (CBE) in 1992, and was appointed Dame Commander of the Order of the British Empire (DBE) in the Queen's New Year's Honours List published on 30 December 2006.
 She died on 16 May 2007 in London, aged 86, from complications of cancer, survived by her three children.
-Her husband died in 2004.
+She was buried in Highgate Cemetery, alongside her husband James, who had died in 2004.

 In 2002 a twelve volume edition of her "Collected work" was published by Routledge.

 Contributions to anthropology

 Fieldwork and Ethnography: The Lele of the Kasai

 When Mary Douglas started her fieldwork in the late 1940s in the Belgian Congo, British social anthropology was a small elite discipline dominated by men who, as Edmund Leach caustically commented, saw themselves as gentlemen scholars.
-Entry to this elite club involved undertaking intense ethnographic fieldwork following the model developed by Bronislaw Malinowski in the Trobriand Island.
+Entry to this elite club involved undertaking intense ethnographic fieldwork following the model developed by Bronislaw Malinowski in the Trobriand Islands.
 Edmund Leach described this approach to anthropology as ‘butterfly collecting’, it was a way of recording ‘Other Cultures’ before they were overwhelmed by European political, religious and cultural institutions.
 Underpinning this approach was a paradox, social anthropologists worked alongside colonial officials, indeed their safety could depend on the intervention of such officials yet, in their accounts of these other cultures, such colonial interventions were conspicuous by their absence.
 For example in his ethnography of the Nuer in Southern Sudan, Evans-Pritchard omits to mention that the Nuer were in conflict with the British Colonial authorities in Khartoum who sent planes to intimidate them and even bomb their cattle.

 For the most part, Mary Douglas’s ethnography of the Lele hand cultivators who lived in the forests of South Western Belgian Congo, follows the conventional pattern of contemporary ethnographies.
 Working in the structural function tradition in which the anthropologist seeks to identify the key structures and institutions and examines how they work to maintain society, Douglas explored how the Lele maintained social stability when there was no apparent authority, no leaders with legitimate power.
 Douglas described a society in which older men collectively controlled key resources, women, cult membership and knowledge of divination and sorcery.
 Younger men were dependent on these older men but in time took their places.
 The tensions between these groups were kept under control by potential and actual accusations of sorcery.
 Older men were careful not cause offence and avoid accusations of sorcery and younger men could use sorcery accusations to blame their older relatives for their misfortunes.